When Fantasy Premier League managers see their players shoot, they hope for one outcome: a goal.

 In the second part of a series analysing FPL assists, we look at how shots can play their part, showing how the rules are applied.

-Players who have their shots saved, blocked by a defender or denied by the woodwork can earn an assist if the ball then falls to a team-mate to score.
+Players who have their shots saved, blocked by a defender or denied by the woodwork can earn an assist if the ball then falls to a team-mate to score or results in an own goal.
+The shot does not have to be on target to result in an assist.

-Touches or deflections from an opponent before the rebound do not cancel out the assist, unless there is more than one that significantly changes the trajectory or power of the shot.
+Touches or deflections from an opponent before the rebound do not cancel out the assist unless there is more than one that significantly changes the trajectory or power of the first failed shot on goal.

-However, it is crucial the action leading to the block or rebound is deemed a shot.
+However, it is crucial that the action leading to the block or rebound is identified as a shot or at least a cross-shot and not an obvious cross or pass attempt.

-A player cannot earn an assist when scoring after their initial shot has been blocked, saved or has struck the woodwork.
+A player cannot score a goal and also earn an assist because their initial shot has been blocked, saved or struck the woodwork.

 Indeed, when a player scores from a second attempt, no assist is awarded to the team-mate who provided the pass or cross.

-Roberto Firmino provided the pass to Oxlade-Chamberlain but was denied an assist because the scorer failed with his first attempt.
+Ashley Maitland-Niles provided the pass to Aubameyang but was denied an assist because the scorer failed with his first attempt.